What does the 80 Plus certification really mean on a power supply?

 Types of 80 Plus certification and efficiency requirements

-For desktop computers and workstations with non-redundant power supplies in Europe, at 230 V, Typical minimum efficiency requirements at 20%, 50% and 100% load are:
+For desktop computers and workstations with non-redundant power supplies in Europe, at 230 V, the typical minimum efficiency requirements at 20%, 50% and 100% load are:

 • 80 Plus (White or Standard): 82% at 20%, 85% at 50% and 82% at 100%.